Tech4DLab/Tech4DLab/README.md

 <br>

 - 👩‍⚕️ **3D Reconstruction of the Human Body from Partial Scans Using Parametric Models**
-  García d'Urso, N. et al.
+  García d'Urso, Nahuel. et al.
   *Proceedings of UCAmI 2024*
   [📚 Springer Link](https://link.springer.com/chapter/10.1007/978-3-031-77571-0_30)

 - 🐟 **Automatic Identification of Fish Species and Their Farmed or Wild Origin by Computer Vision and Deep Learning**
-  Jerez, M. et al.
+  Jerez, Mario. et al.
   *Proceedings of UCAmI 2024*
   [📚 Springer Link](https://link.springer.com/chapter/10.1007/978-3-031-77571-0_75)